William Franke (philosopher): Biography

 Franke holds degrees in philosophy and theology from Williams College and Oxford University and in comparative literature from UC Berkeley and Stanford (Ph.D.
 1991).
-He lectures and teaches in English, German, French, and Italian.
+He lectures and teaches in English, German, French, Italian, and Spanish on five continents.
 He is a research fellow of the Alexander von Humboldt-Stiftung and a senior fellow of the International Institute for Hermeneutics (IIH).
-He has been Fulbright-University of Salzburg Distinguished Chair in Intercultural Theology and the Study of Religions.
+He has been Fulbright-University of Salzburg Distinguished Chair in Intercultural Theology and the Study of Religions and Francesco de Dombrowski Visiting Professor at Harvard University’s Center for Italian Renaissance Studies in Florence.
+In 2021, he became Honorary Professor (Professor Honoris Causa) of the Agora Hermeneutica.
 He is a member of "HolyLit: Religion and Literature," of the Freie Universität Berlin and Harvard University and has been a member of the Dante Society Executive Council by general election of the Dante Society of America.